entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 </tbody>
 </table>

-**Note**: The Entando plugin `ingressPath` variable is defined in the Entando Plugin custom resource under the `spec` element.
-The plugin ingress path is also used to expose the plugin under the Entando App domain.
+**Note**: The Entando plugin variable `ingressPath` is defined in the Entando Plugin custom resource under the `spec` element.
+The plugin ingress path is also used to expose the plugin within the EntandoApp domain.

 ### Exposing Plugins in the EntandoApp Domain
 The process of exposing an Entando Plugin under the same domain (ingress) of the Entando App is made possible from the creation of an `EntandoAppPluginLink` custom resource and the corresponding controller.